 We've written about some of the other reasons you shouldn't root your Android if you're interested to know more of the disadvantages of rooting.

 But the benefits of rooting Android are manifold.
-You'll have complete control over your system, can uninstall bloatware, apply millions of system tweaks and create complete backups automatically.
-If you've got this far and can't wait for the next stage, hit that search bar, do some digging in XDA and start the next phase of your Android education.
+You'll have complete control over your system, be able to uninstall bloatware, apply endless system tweaks and create complete backups automatically.
+If you've gotten this far and can't wait for the next stage, hit that search bar and do some digging on XDA for a rooting tutorial.

 Post your questions or rooting success stories in the comments below.